Versatile luminescence macroscope with dynamic illumination for photoactive systems: Introduction

 However, a major bottleneck in the development of such advanced luminescence-based imaging protocols is the lack of commercially available instrumentation capable of executing the required illumination and acquisition sequences.
 Researchers are frequently compelled to modify existing commercial systems or to construct entirely custom setups.
 Both approaches present significant challenges and are often inaccessible to researchers lacking interdisciplinary expertise in optics, optomechanics, electronics, and programming.
 Even when modification descriptions or custom designs are published, they are frequently documented with insufficient detail for straightforward replication.

-In this manuscript, we present a highly versatile macroscopic fluorescence imaging instrument with sufficient information to enable replication at modest cost (<25 k€) by users with minimal expertise in instrumentation.
-The instrument offers: a sample area of up to approximately 1~cm~$\times$~1~cm; extensive flexibility in modulated illumination and acquisition sequences, with light modulations up to the 100 kHz range and camera frame rates up to 100 fps possible; multiple choices for excitation (5 in the range from 405 to 740 nm) and emission wavelengths (4 in the range from 535 to 740 nm); light intensities up to around 13,000 $\mu\mathrm{mol}\,\mathrm{m}^{-2}\,\mathrm{s}^{-1}$ [\textasciitilde 3800 $\mathrm{W\,m^{-2}}$]; the ability to use samples of various geometries, including small plants in pots.
+Our group has recently focused on developing such protocols for plants, aiming to construct kinetic fingerprints that reflect their physiological state.
+In pursuing this work, we found no suitable commercially available macroscope system capable of imaging luminescence responses to user-defined sequences of light modulations across a wide range of frequencies, intensities, and wavelengths.
+There is a clear unmet need for an instrument with this level of flexibility, which could support not only plant-based research but also a broader range of applications.
+Such a tool would be valuable to both academic researchers and industrial users.
+Thus, in this manuscript, we present a highly versatile macroscopic fluorescence imaging instrument with sufficient information to enable replication at modest cost (<25 k€) by users with minimal expertise in instrumentation.
+The instrument offers: a sample area of up to approximately 1~cm~$\times$~1~cm; extensive flexibility in modulated illumination and acquisition sequences, with light modulations up to the 100 kHz range and camera frame rates up to 100 fps possible; multiple choices for excitation (5 in the range from 405 to 740 nm) and emission wavelengths (4 in the range from 540 to 740 nm); light intensities up to around 13,000 $\mu\mathrm{mol}\,\mathrm{m}^{-2}\,\mathrm{s}^{-1}$ [\textasciitilde 3800 $\mathrm{W\,m^{-2}}$]; the ability to use samples of various geometries, including small plants in pots.
 Once all of the commercial and 3D printed parts have been acquired, this build can take on the order of 2-4 full-time work weeks to complete.
 In fact, this instrument has already been duplicated for use in a plant research facility, and this was the approximate build time.
 This manuscript details: the capabilities of the instrument, its optical design, optomechanics, electronics and software; characterization, correction and calibration protocols.
 A full parts list, computer-aided design (CAD) files, detailed build instructions, as well as the software files, are provided.
 In providing these, in particular the CAD files, researchers with more advanced technical expertise will also be able to modify the design to their needs.